austinluong/fit-extract/README.md

 ###### Help (--help or -h)

-    $ python fitExtract -h
+    $ python fit-extract -h

 Displays usage information.

 ###### Folder (--folder or -f)

-    $ python fitExtract -f [FOLDERPATH [FOLDERPATH]]
+    $ python fit-extract -f [FOLDERPATH [FOLDERPATH...]]

-Runs the program in the specified folders.
+Runs the program in the specified folders (multiple can be specified).
 The path must be in quotes.
-Multiple folder paths can be specified.

 ###### Lithium Symmetric (--lithiumsymmetric or -ls)

-    $ python fitExtract -ls
+    $ python fit-extract -ls

 Extracts R2 and R3 and determines which is RInterface and RElectrolyte by setting the one with the higher value to be RInterface (not always correct but can adjusted